Oakland BID Alliance

 BIDs and CBDs

-The Chamber serves as a supportive resource for Oakland’s nine Business Improvement Districts (BID) and Community Benefit Districts (CBD), which deliver tailored urban services to Oakland’s diverse neighborhoods.
+The Chamber serves as a supportive resource for Oakland’s ten Business Improvement Districts (BID) and Community Benefit Districts (CBD), which deliver tailored urban services to Oakland’s diverse neighborhoods.
 This group typically meets on the third Thursday of the month at the Chamber’s offices.

 The Downtown Oakland Association is a Community Benefit District (CBD), which is revitalizing a 19-block area in the heart of Oakland, California by providing special benefit services such as district maintenance, safety and security management, and community and cultural enrichment.
 The District was formed following a vote of property owners in 2009 to support a voluntary property tax to fund these additional services over the next 10 years.
 The Downtown Oakland Association fosters an environment where businesses thrive; art flourishes, and residents and visitors alike can enjoy all that downtown Oakland has to offer.